-Revenue from the sale of resorcinol and resorcinol-based products increased 12% for the twelve-month period ended March 31, 1995 compared to the prior year.
-For the twelve-month period ended March 31, 1995, revenue from domestic sales of resorcinol increased 22% compared to the prior year and unit pricing declined 2%.
+Revenue from the sale of resorcinol and resorcinol-based products increased 12% for the twelve-month period ended March 31, 1995, revenue from domestic sales of resorcinol increased 22% compared to the prior year and unit pricing declined 2%.
 Average pricing for the quarter ended March 31, 1995 increased 14% and 10% over the average pricing for domestic resorcinol achieved in the quarters ended December 31, 1994 and March 31, 1994, respectively.
+The large volume increase is principally due to increasing use of resorcinol increased 6% due to a 3% increase in unit pricing and a 3% increase in unit volume.
+Unit pricing on export sales for the quarter ended March 31, 1995 increased 13% and 20% compared to the quarters ended December 31, 1994, respectively.
 The large volume increase is principally due to increasing use of resorcinol as a fire retardant additive to plastics.
 Revenue from export sales of resorcinol increased 6% due to a 3% increase in unit pricing and a 3% increase in unit volume.
 Unit pricing on export sales for the quarter ended March 31, 1995 increased 13% and 20% compared to the quarters ended December 31, 1994 and March 31, 1994, respectively, due to a combination of the weaker U.S. dollar and increased pricing to the end user.
 Revenue from toll production increased 8% over the prior year due to higher volume.
 For fiscal 1995, revenue from the sale of tire resins increased 20% due to increases in unit volume.
 Revenue from the sale of adhesives to the specialized wood products industry increased 11% for the twelve-month period ended March 31, 1995 due to higher unit prices.

 Cost of sales (before depreciation and amortization) as a percent of sales declined from 57% in 1994 to 55% in 1995.
 For fiscal 1995, cost of sales was favorably affected by lower average caustic soda prices and, to a lesser degree, lower benzene prices.
 However, caustic soda prices increased dramatically in the last two quarters of fiscal 1995, and INDSPEC expects its average cost of caustic soda to be higher in fiscal 1996.
 This has been offset by higher manufacturing costs and lower by-product credits due to the decreased value of by-product sulfite and saltcake.
 During the year ended March 31, 1995, modifications were made to the Petrolia Plant that increased its capacity by 8%.
 For fiscal 1995, the Tuscaloosa Plant operated at a net loss of \$1.4 million due principally to depreciation and amortization expense of \$1.1 million.
-Effective April 1, 1995, INDSPEC entered into an agreement with Southern Ionics, Inc. pursuant to which Southern Ionics has hired substantially all INDSPEC's Tuscaloosa employees and will assume responsibility for substantially all the operations of the Tuscaloosa Plant.
+Effective April 1, 1995, INDSPEC entered into an agreement with Southern Ionics, Inc. pursuant to which Southern Ionics has hired substantially all INDSPEC's Tuscaloosa Plant.